jpitts/node-clock-sync-experiment/README.md

 The CSE system includes a self-contained web and websockets application as well as client-side javascript.

+## Installing CSE

+    CSE requires node.js 0.10.x

+    In order to install the node dependencies: npm install

+    See the "dependencies" entry in package.json for a complete list.

 ### Running CSE

     In separate screens, run the following: